xin4869/xin4869/README.md

 ### Hi there 👋
 Welcome to my profile!
 Here I uploaded my school work and as well as projects I completed during my free time.
-I'm curretnly working on some game data analysis project and learning about Azure.
+I'm curretnly working on some game data analysis project and learning Azure.

 🔍 Seeking New Opportunities: